 This type of pavilion will be built by each participant on a plot offered by the Organiser of the Expo.
 After the Expo closes, the participant will be responsible for demolishing and removing the pavilion building and restoring the plot to its original state.
 The Organiser of the Expo will install utility conduits for sewage, rainwater, service water, electricity, communication wiring, etc. for connection at the plot boundary.
-The participant will be responsible for connecting them into the plot.
+The participant will be responsible for connecting to the utility conduits and extending them into the plot.